FriendlyCaptcha/friendly-captcha-wordpress/friendly-captcha/readme.txt

 1. Upload `friendly-captcha` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Enter your Site Key and API Key in the Friendly Captcha menu in WordPress
+3. Enter your Site Key and API Key in the Settings -> Friendly Captcha menu in WordPress
-4. Enable desired Integrations
+4. Enable the desired integrations

 == Frequently Asked Questions ==

+= How to use the Friendly Captcha plugin? =

+The Friendly Captcha plugin supports WordPress core and many plugins with forms automatically.

+To use Friendly Captcha, you can create an account at [www.friendlycaptcha.com](https://friendlycaptcha.com/) and create a Site Key and API Key there.
+It is best to copy both keys and save them in a safe place.
+Then go to the Friendly Captcha plugin settings page and enter the created site key and API key.
+Below that, select the forms you want to protect.
+Then save these settings by clicking on the "Save Changes" button at the end of the settings page.

-Q: You don't support a certain plugin.
-How can I get support for it added?
-A: Open a PR on github: https://github.com/FriendlyCaptcha/friendly-captcha-wordpress or just email the authors of the plugin itself.
+= You don't support a certain plugin.
+How can I get support for it added? = Open a PR on GitHub [here](https://github.com/FriendlyCaptcha/friendly-captcha-wordpress) or just email the authors of the plugin itself.
 Adding Friendly Captcha support is typically quite a quick task for most plugins.

-Q: Where can I get more information about Friendly Captcha?
-A: Please see our website at: https://friendlycaptcha.com/
+= Where can I get more information about Friendly Captcha? = Please see our website at: [www.friendlycaptcha.com](https://friendlycaptcha.com/)

 == Forms and Plugins Supported ==